A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Application to eNMR Measurements

-First, we focus on the assumption of charge conservation.
-For this purpose, we probe the constraint $\sum_{\alpha=1}^3 t_\alpha^\mathrm{v} = \sum_{\alpha=1}^3 z_\alpha \tau_\alpha^{\mathrm{v}} = 1$, see \cref{eq:tzconstr}. \Cref{fig:TernaryTsum1Dev} illustrates this sum for all ternary electrolyte mixtures listed in \cref*{tab:SI_ternarymixtures}.
+First, we focus on the constraint imposed by the assumption of charge conservation, $\sum_{\alpha=1}^{3} t_\alpha^{\mathrm{eNMR}} = 1$ (see \cref{eq:tzconstr}). \Cref{fig:TernaryTsum1Dev} illustrates this sum for all IL + Li-salt electrolyte mixtures listed in \cref*{tab:SI_ternarymixtures}.$^{\dag}$ The horizontal line marks the theoretically predicted value of one.
 To improve the readability, we group similar systems with varying salt concentrations by color.
-The horizontal line marks the theoretically predicted value of one.
-The assigned error bars stem, to the largest part, from errors made in eNMR measurements of the mobilities.
+The assigned error bars stem mainly from errors made in eNMR measurements of the mobilities.
 Apparently, for nearly all systems the analytical prediction lies well within the error of the experimental results.
 However, for the Pyr$_\textnormal{12O1}$ FTFSI systems, a small deviation is clearly visible.
-Here, as we shall briefly discuss here, the error bars might be underestimated.
-The partial molar volumes for the FTFSI$^-$ anion and, thus, also the density values, had to be interpolated for those systems,\cite{Lorenz2022} resulting in slightly higher uncertainties than for the other mixtures.
-Apart from those minor deviations we have a very good agreement.
-This is expected for the charge constraint since this relation is already used as quality check for the eNMR measurements,\cite{Gouverneur2015,Gouverneur2018,Rosenwinkel2019} as also mentioned in \cref{sec:transport_params}.
+We attribute this anomalous behaviour to an underestimation of the corresponding error made in the eNMR experiment.
+The partial molar volumes for the FTFSI$^-$ anion and, thus, also the density values had to be interpolated for those systems,\cite{Lorenz2022} resulting in slightly higher uncertainties than for the other mixtures.
+Apart from this singular deviation, there is in general a very good agreement with the analytical prediction.
+Note that the constraint \cref{eq:tzconstr} is already used as quality check for the eNMR measurements (see \cref{sec:transport_params} and Ref.~\citenum{Gouverneur2015,Gouverneur2018,Rosenwinkel2019}).

-As second step, we probe the assumption of vanishing volume drift velocity.
-For this purpose, we evaluate the constraint described by \cref{eq:tnuconstr} in the form
+As second step, we probe the assumption of vanishing volume drift velocity ($\vvel=0$), which leads to the constraint in \cref{eq:tnuconstr} applying to the $t^\mathrm{eNMR}_\alpha$.
+For this purpose, we calculate the residual quantity